 Designed by: HGTV Dream Home

-Inset cabinets have little to do with the cabinet door or drawer front, and everything to do with the actual construction or structure of the cabinet.
-The difference between inset cabinets and our more commonly seen overlay cabinets, is the slim trim that frames each door and drawer that offers a flush facade.
-This lends to a more bespoke, traditional aesthetic and adds a certain richness to the cabinetry.
-Inset cabinets come in at a higher price, usually around 40% more than overlay, because it involves more attention to detail and both the construction and installation are more time consuming.
+Inset cabinets have little to do with the cabinet door or drawer front.
+Everything to do with the actual construction or structure of the cabinet.
+The difference between inset cabinets and overlay cabinets is the slim trim that frames each door and drawer.
+The door sits level with this trim, that offers a flush facade.
+This leads to a more bespoke, traditional aesthetic and adds a certain richness to the cabinetry.
+Inset cabinets come in at a higher price, usually around 40% more than an overlay, because it involves more attention to detail and both the construction and installation are more time-consuming.

-You can design it with either of the door profiles, but we’re definitely admiring this combination of shaker and flat panel cabinetry.
+You can design it with either of the door profiles, but we’re definitely admiring this combination of a shaker and flat-panel cabinetry.
 Whichever door profile it is that you choose, this style is the definition of custom, which adds a touch of uniqueness to your cabinetry.

 Designed by: Studio Mcgee